Rikka: History

 (Rikka) later developed into a less-formal style.
-It was eventually supplanted by the shōka style, which had a classical appearance but was asymmetrical in structure.
+Its popularity was eventually supplanted by that of the shōka style, which had a classical appearance but was asymmetrical in structure.

 The Saga Go-ryū school has Buddhist roots and the style of floral offerings at the altar follows similar rules and is called (荘厳華, shōgonka).

 Characteristics

 The (rikka) style reflects the magnificence of nature and its display.
 For example, pine branches symbolize endurance and eternity, and yellow chrysanthemums symbolizes life.
 Trees can symbolise mountains, while grasses and flowers can suggest water.
 Until 1700, the arrangement consisted of seven main lines, and roughly starting in 1800, it consisted of nine main lines, each of which supports other minor lines.
 Important rules have been created that relate to the nature of the lines, their lengths and combinations of materials, the use of (kenzan) or (komiwara) (straw bundles), etc. Editing in that style can only be done through regular and long-term practice.
 The main axis, often the branch, is predominantly perpendicular, often the axis is formed by pine branches and is the most distinctive element of the arrangement.
 Both other lines are arranged at the bottom.
 The editing centre is filled like a bouquet of flowers.

-(Rikka)-style arrangements were also used for festive events and exhibitions.
+(Rikka)-style arrangements can be used for festive events and exhibitions.
 They are usually quite large, from 1.5–4.5 m, and their construction requires the highest technical and artistic skills.

 (立花正風体, Rikka shōfūtai) builds on the basics of traditional aesthetics of (rikka) direction.
 It is used by seven or nine lines when creating a pattern.
 The arrangement is to be varied and expresses the diversity of nature, which is very characteristic for this direction.

 (立花新風体, Rikka shimpūtai) was introduced in 1999.
 Its characteristics lie in the arrangement of lines that create nine to eleven branches or stems and the essence lies above all in balance, harmony, perspective and movement, although it follows the (rikka) style.
-It is not important to follow the rule of only three plant materials.
+It is not important to follow many of the rules necessary in classical rikka.
 Exotic plant material is used as well as classical plants (salvia, pine).